SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 The property `isModified` returns the current modified state of the editor.
 The plugins are supposed to determine if their operations modify the editor text and assign `true` to the property `isModified`.
 This is an extremely important point, because the modified state affects the operations where the editor text could be potentially lost, for example, opening a file, or the termination of the application.

-The values returned by the property `canFindNextPrevious` depends on the state of the search system.
-It is updated by the call to the method `find`, depending on the number of occurences found, and when the editor text is modified.
-Normally, this property is used to disable or enable the menu item that invokes the `handler` where the methods `findNext` or `findPrevious` can be used.
+The value returned by the property `canFindNextPrevious` depends on the state of the search system.
+It is updated by the call to the method `find`, depending on the number of occurrences found, and when the editor text is modified.
+Normally, this property is used to disable or enable the menu item that invokes the `handler` that can potentially use the methods `findNext` or `findPrevious`.

-The methods `find`, `findNext` and `findPrevious` reproduce the behavior of the Find dialog.
+The methods `find`, `findNext`, and `findPrevious` reproduce the behavior of the Find dialog.